Introduction

 • Set the partition type to swap (code 82 in MBR).

-Step2 : Format the created partition
+Step2 : Format the created partition using mkswap

-sudo mkswap /dev/sdX2
+$ sudo mkswap /dev/sdX2

-Step3 : Enable/Active the swap partition
+Step3 : Enable/activate the swap partition using swapon

-sudo swapon /dev/sdX2
+$ sudo swapon /dev/sdX2

-Step4 : Make it persistent
+Step4 : Make it persistent using /etc/fstab for permanent activation.

 • Add it to /etc/fstab